North American Free Trade Agreement (NAFTA)

 In 1993, trilateral trade within the North American region, as measured by each nation’s imports from its two NAFTA partners, was over US$288 billion while in 2015 it amounted to over US$1.0 trillion.
-As of 2015, the North American economy has more than doubled in size since 1994.
-The combined gross domestic product (GDP) for Canada, the U.S., and Mexico was US$20.6 trillion in 2015 up from just below US$8.0 trillion in 1993.
+In 2015, total trilateral merchandise trade, as measured by the total of each country’s imports from its other two NAFTA partners, amounted to over USD $1.0 trillion – more than a threefold increase since 1993.
+In 2015, NAFTA partners represented 28% of the world’s GDP with less than 7% of the world’s population (source: IMF)..
+Since the implementation of NAFTA the North American economy has expanded, with the combined gross domestic product (GDP) for Canada, the U.S. and Mexico reaching USD $20.7 trillion in 2015 (Statistics Canada, US BEA, INEGI).
 Canadian merchandise exports to the United States grew at an annualized rate of almost 4.6 percent between 1993 and 2015.
 Canada’s bilateral merchandise trade with Mexico nearly reached CA$37.8 billion in 2015.
 Some 78 percent of Canada’s total merchandise exports were destined to our NAFTA partners in 2015.
 Total merchandise trade between Canada and the United States more than doubled between 1993 and 2015.
 Trade between Canada and Mexico has increased over 8-fold over the same period.

 Canada-U.S. trade in goods and services in 2015 reached close to CA$881 billion.
 Canada is the second-largest market for U.S. services exports with Canada-U.S. services trade nearly reaching over CA$122.8 billion in 2015, a 205.1 percent increase since 1993.
 The United States was the number one destination for Canadian merchandise exports in 2015, and was Canada’s largest supplier of merchandise imports.
 Canada is the main foreign supplier of energy to United States (Mexico is 4th), and was the largest cumulative source of foreign direct investment (FDI) into the United States.